Wide Blur

 Stacks Image 25451

-• Where one subject/shape meets another, there is a wide blurring of the color and/or value from each subject or shape into the other
+• Where one subject/shape overlaps another, there is a wide blurring of the color and/or value from each subject or shape into the other

 Featured: Waterloo Bridge, Sunlight in the Fog by Claude Monet.